 After a hectic few months, Flea and I wanted a short break at half-term.
-We wanted something that was a short flight away, affordable, and with plenty to keep us entertained over three or four days.
+We wanted something that was a short flight away, affordable, and with plenty to keep us entertained over three or four winter days.

 A bit of Googling later and we settled on Copenhagen.

 It’s just a 90-minute flight from Manchester to Copenhagen and return flights cost a shade over £200.
 That meant after an early start on Friday, we were in Copenhagen by 10am, and ready to explore!

 Copenhagen is a perfect city to explore with kids – easy to walk around, plenty to see and virtually everything is in English as well as Danish – from restaurant signs and menus to museum instructions and travel timetables.

 Here’s our pick of the best things to do in Copenhagen with kids – and a couple of things you can safely skip!

 The harbour is lined with colourful buildings, many of which used to be home to shipping and boating companies – now they’re mostly restaurants and bars, serving a range of local cuisine.